andrew/ultimate-awesome/README.md

 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.
 - [awesome-userland](https://github.com/lassik/awesome-userland) - Links pertaining to userland tools.
-- [awesome-bittensor](https://github.com/learnbittensor/awesome-bittensor) - A extensive list of all the awesome things around Bittensor.
 - [awesome-article-and-blog](https://github.com/lebrancconvas/awesome-article-and-blog) - Curated List of the great artcles and blogs about various topics like Computer Science, Art & Media, etc. .
 - [blockchain-security-awesome](https://github.com/lengyun123456/blockchain-security-awesome) - A curated list of awesome things related to blockchain security.
 - [awesome-starter](https://github.com/levensailor/awesome-starter) - 🏄 A collection of packages, boilerplates, and starting points for beginner programmers.
 - [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
 It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-bitsend-bsd](https://github.com/LIMXTEC/awesome-bitsend-bsd) - A collection of awesome Bitsend BSD resources.
 - [my-awesomeness](https://github.com/louisthomas/my-awesomeness) - My personal awesomeness.
-- [awesome-xr-companies](https://github.com/lukeacparsons/awesome-xr-companies) - A collection of companies building in the XR (VR and AR) space.
 - [awesome-ai-tools](https://github.com/lvwzhen/awesome-ai-tools) - Awesome AI Tools of the Future.
 - [awesome-go](https://github.com/ly2513/awesome-go) - 一个专门收集GO语言相关的工具库.
 - [awesome-proteomics](https://github.com/lyons89/awesome-proteomics) - An awesome list of proteomics tools and resources.